fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Even if you do not register to Open University for the exam, you can still download the course certificate from the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen) once you have completed enough exercises for a passing grade.

+### Request a transcript of studies

+You can request a verified transcript of studies <i>after your university credits have been registered</i>.
+To request for an official transcript of studies, please contact avoin-student@helsinki.fi.

+- When requesting an official transcript, remember to mention
+  - the name of the course,
+  - your full name,
+  - your date of birth, and
+  - the language of the transcript.

+The transcript will be delivered to you electronically through email.
+Present this document at your institution to have the credits included in your degree.
+The decision to include the credits will be made by your home institution.

 ### Expanding on a previously completed course

 If you have already taken the course either as a MOOC or as a university course, you can now expand on your course.